-Your local pharmacies may have vaccines, or have them in the future.
+Your local pharmacies may have vaccines.
 Several pharmacies have said they have or will offer the vaccine as it becomes available, including independent pharmacies and chains:

 - CVS Health said some of its pharmacies would start offering the vaccine to those eligible starting Feb.
 12. People can register on CVS.com, using the pharmacy’s app or by calling 1-800-746-7287.

 - Walgreens said it will provide vaccinations in some states, including New York, starting in stores on Feb.
 12 for those eligible.
-The chain advises supply is still limited and appointments will have to be made online at Walgreens.com/ScheduleVaccine.
+Appointments will have to be made online at Walgreens.com/ScheduleVaccine.

 - King Kullen: The Long Island supermarket chain said the vaccine is available at eight pharmacy locations, and customers can search for and make appointments using the website at kingkullen.com.